 The complexity of merge tracking also hindered development efforts.
-Only a small percentage of the development community was actively working on the merge tracking feature, but it had grown so complex that additional developers where hesitant to invest the time required to make meaningful contributions.
-As the release cycle progressed, many individuals knew enough about merge tracking to raise meaningful concerns, but not enough to solve the issues presented.
+Only a small percentage of the development community was actively working on the merge tracking feature, and it had grown so complex that additional developers were hesitant to invest the time required to make meaningful contributions.
+As the release cycle progressed, many individuals knew enough about merge tracking to raise important concerns, but lacked the knowledge to solve them.